Pertussis (whooping cough) is life threatening to babies.

 In the early 1900s, there were about 160,000 cases of whooping cough and around 5,000 deaths from it in the U.S. each year.
 Between 1940 and 1945, there was an average of 175,000 cases of pertussis per year.
 Vaccines were developed and widely used in the 1940s.
 By 1970 were fewer than 5,000 cases per year in the United States

 Since the 1980s we’ve seen a dramatic and unfortunate increase in the number of cases.
 Many of those cases are among adolescents and teens (ages 10–19), and babies less than 6 months of age.
 In 2010 there were more than 27,550 cases including 27 deaths from pertussis nationally.
-In April 2012, Washington state declared a pertussis epidemic with a large increase in the number of cases in infants less than 1 year of age and children 10 years of age.
-There was also an increase in children 13-14 years of age.
-As of July 2012, nationwide nearly 18,000 cases have been reported to CDC which is more than twice as many as was reported last year at the same time.
+Nationwide, more than 41,000 cases were reported to CDC in 2012, which is higher than any previous year since 1955.
+In 2012, South Carolina had 230 cases of pertussis with the majority occurring in children under 2 years old and adolescents 10-17 years old.

 What can be done to stop the spread of this disease?